-- Internally generated funds; - Short-term borrowings, as needed, through \$140 million of lines of credit established with three financial institutions.
-As of March 31, 2022, there was \$125.0 million of available credit under these lines (for further discussion on Company lines of credit, see Note 6 Short Term Borrowings); - Proceeds from the Delaware State Revolving Fund (SRF).
-SRF programs provide low cost financing for projects that meet certain water quality and system improvement; - Proceeds from the sale and issuance of First Mortgage Bonds in private placement offerings; and - Proceeds from the Company Investment Plan.
+- · Internally generated funds; - · Short-term borrowings, as needed, through \$140 million of lines of credit established with three financial institutions.
+As of September 30, 2022, there was \$99.5 million of available credit under these lines (for further discussion on Company lines of credit, see Note 6 Short Term Borrowings); - · Proceeds from the Delaware State Revolving Fund (SRF).
+SRF programs provide low cost financing for projects that meet certain water quality-related and system improvement criteria; and - Proceeds from long-term borrowing arrangements; and - · Proceeds from the Investment Plan.